Sudachi-E/YouTube-Playlist-Searcher/README.md

      1. Click "Group Filters" button
      2. Choose Keywords or Channels tab
      3. Click "Add Group" to create a new group
-     4. Enter group name and items
+     4. For keyword groups: Enter comma-separated keywords
+     5. For channel groups: Use the visual selector to choose channels:
+        - Browse the list of available channels
+        - Use the search box to find specific channels
+        - Check/uncheck channels to select them
+        - Click "Confirm" to save your selection
-     5. Toggle groups on/off as needed
+     6. Toggle groups on/off as needed
 4. Toggle search scope using the checkboxes for titles and channel names
 5. Enable auto-scroll to automatically load and filter all playlist videos
 6. Use "Clear" to reset all filters